William Paulet, 1st Marquess of Winchester: Career as a national statesman

 It was said that Northumberland and Winchester "ruled the court" of the minor King Edward VI.
-Mary I affirmed him in all of his positions.
+Queen Mary I affirmed him in all of his positions.
 After her death, he remained Lord Treasurer and retained many of his other positions, and even at an advanced age (in 1559, he was over seventy years old), he showed no signs of declining—he was Speaker of the House of Lords in 1559 and 1566.
-He remained in good standing with the English monarchs—Queen Elizabeth once joked, "for, by my troth, if my lord treasurer were but a young man, I could find it in my heart to have him for a husband before any man in England."
+He remained in good standing with the English monarchs — Queen Elizabeth I once joked, "for, by my troth, if my lord treasurer were but a young man, I could find it in my heart to have him for a husband before any man in England."
 Late in life, he opposed any military support of Continental Protestantism, as he feared it would cause a breach with strongly Catholic Spain.

 Paulet enjoyed a remarkably long career during the Reformation.
 Starting out as a Catholic, he was quickly persuaded to see things Henry's way once the breach with Rome had been decided on.
 He was rewarded with former Church properties following the dissolution of the monasteries.
 Under Edward VI he became an evangelical Protestant and persecuted Roman Catholics and Henrician Conservatives alike.
 On the accession of the Catholic Mary he announced his reconversion and commenced persecuting his former Protestant co-religionists, even denouncing Bishop Bonner for "laxity in prosecuting the heretics."
 His wife also found favour with Mary.
 On Tuesday 21 August 1554, when Mary went into Westminster Abbey her train was carried by Elizabeth, Marchioness of Winchester and Anne of Cleves.